Raytheon posts higher-than-expected profit, boosts forecast

 WASHINGTON (Reuters) - Raytheon Co (RTN.N) on Thursday joined other U.S. arms makers in reporting higher-than-expected quarterly earnings and raising full-year forecasts, saying it expected to maintain strong margins and cash flow in 2014 despite an expected drop in sales.

-Raytheon, maker of Patriot missile systems and a wide range of other military equipment, said it saw “tremendous opportunities” for landing several big orders later this year.
+Raytheon, maker of Patriot missile systems and a wide range of other military equipments, said it saw “tremendous opportunities” for landing several big orders later this year.

-Chief Financial Officer Dave Wajsgras told Reuters he was fairly confident about Raytheon’s overall business outlook and that mandatory U.S. military budget cuts required by sequestration were not hitting the defense industry as quickly as had been expected initially.
+Chief Financial Officer Dave Wajsgras told Reuters he was fairly confident about Raytheon’s overall business outlook and that mandatory U.S. military budget cuts required under sequestration were not hitting the defense industry as quickly as initially expected.

 He said Raytheon’s large international business, which accounts for nearly 40 percent of the company’s backlog, was helping to offset the effects of the U.S. budget cuts, and he remained hopeful that U.S. lawmakers would resolve the ongoing fiscal crisis in coming months.